-The Liedfestival is sponsored by the City of Heidelberg and the Art Mentor Foundation Lucerne.
-As an artists' hotel, the Europäischer Hof Heidelberg becomes a central meeting place for artists from Germany and abroad.
+The Liedfestival was sponsored by the City of Heidelberg and the Art Mentor Foundation Lucerne.
+As an artists' hotel, the Europäischer Hof Heidelberg became a central meeting place for artists from Germany and abroad.

 The 3rd Heidelberger Frühling Liedfestival will take place from June 8 to 16, 2024.